 The tourists below were taking photos of the gorge with a real glass of whisky!
 It was starting to get quite busy with people so we waited until some had left to take our photos.

 Immediately my children started to explore, jumping on the logs and rocks to the other side.
-They both climbed up the gorge and sat there for a wee while.

 I have this type of Irish clover in a plant pot at home, passed down from my Nana, so that’s why I recognised it.
-It’s the first time I’ve ever seen it grow outside.
+It’s the first time I’ve ever saw it grow outside.

 I take photos with my Android HTC M8 phone as I don’t have a really good camera yet.
 It can be difficult to capture great images, so Alan had his camera and tripod and he helped with the photos.
 Enjoy some more photos below of this stunning unique location.